Eikkojt/PartyGui/README.md

 ### UI
 The topmost progress bar represents the current downloading progress for the currently processed file.

-The middle progress bar represents how many attachments have been scraped already.
+The middle progress bar represents how many attachments have been scraped already for the current post.

 The bottom progress bar represents how many posts have been scraped so far.